 Knowledge is Power

-Though legal requirements can vary and different deeds provide unique protections for grantors and grantees, it can be argued that a house deed is one of the most important documents to know and understand in real estate.
+Though legal requirements can vary, and different house deeds provide unique protections for sellers and buyers, a house deed is generally one of the most important documents to know about in real estate.

 SoFi Loan Products